OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/perf.md

 ---
 title: perf
-description: This page is a guide on how to get a portfolio's performance vs the benchmark with the OpenBB Terminal's perf function.
+description: "This page is a guide on how to get a portfolio's performance vs the benchmark" with the OpenBB Terminal's perf function.
 It includes function usage, parameters explanation, return values, and examples.
 keywords: